 ''It's really easy to throw people all over the place,'' Pinkel added. ''It's my fault, so I'm charged with getting that changed.''

 Freshman Drew Lock won his first career start earlier this month against South Carolina, but Missouri (4-4, 1-4 SEC) has been held to a total of 12 points with no touchdowns during a three-game losing skid since then.

 Pinkel said Missouri's difficulties in the run game have made it much tougher on Lock.

 ''He matures a lot,'' Pinkel said. ''Any experience he has is new for him.''

-Mauk is 17-5 as the starter and had six touchdown passes and four interceptions in four games while Lock has two touchdown passes and two interceptions.
+Mauk is 17-5 as the starter.
+He has six touchdown passes and four interceptions in four games while Lock has two touchdown passes and two interceptions.